 Step 1: Install network-manager-applet

-sudo pacman -S network-manager-applet
+sudo pacman -S networkmanager network-manager-applet

 Step 2: Autostart nm-applet